superbenefit/state-template/index.md

 Rather than imposing uniform procedures, policies establish flexible coordination mechanisms that allow different groups to contribute in ways that honor their unique characteristics.
 Policy domains maintain appropriate autonomy to develop approaches that serve their specific contexts while remaining aligned with organizational purpose.

-### Archives
+### Proposals

-Archives maintain our institutional memory of governance decisions and their outcomes.
+The proposal archive maintains our institutional memory of governance decisions and their outcomes.
 This documentation preserves not just decisions, but the deliberative processes that led to collective choices.

 Historical records create accountability by allowing members to verify that approved decisions were implemented as intended.
 They enable learning from past experiences and help maintain continuity even as membership evolves.
-Archives ensure institutional wisdom remains accessible throughout our development.
+The proposal archive ensures institutional wisdom remains accessible throughout our development.

 ## Navigating Participation